 In a substantial proportion of cases, RBD can occur before the development of Parkinson’s disease and Lewy body dementia.
 The prevalence of developing a neurodegenerative disease following up to 5 years of the RDB diagnosis is between 30%-45% according to recent studies .One researcher suggested that curing REM behavior disorder could be a way to prevent development of Parkinson’s Disease.

-People with RBD who know about their behavior sometimes develop hypnophobia, especially when others are around (house guests) and they fear embarassment.
-Therapists often recommend barriers around the bed to prevent destrudtive behavior on others.
+People with RBD who know about their behavior sometimes develop hypnophobia, especially when others are around (house guests) and they fear embarrassment.
+Therapists often recommend barriers around the bed to prevent destructive behavior on others.
 Patients have been known to constrain themselves by sleeping in sleeping bags or with oven mitts on their hands.

 Comprehensive scientific article on RBD - by a doctor at the Mayo Clinic